• Skip to primary navigation

 What is Blitzkuchen?

 This German lightning cake is a variation of the popular German butter cake.
 The topping is a sugary, buttery almond layer.
-The base a simple sponge layer.
+The base is a simple sponge layer.

 How to make this Blitzkuchen